mhpaymard/nestjs-microservice-nats/README.md

 nano .env
 ```

 ## 1.3.
-Default NPM commands (We recommended to use docker)
+Default Docker commands

-The NPM commands below are already included with this template and can be used to quickly run, build and test your project.
+The Docker commands below are already included with this template and can be used to quickly run, build and test your project.
-Go to the `auth-service` folder and run the bellow commands.
-Same way you can run the `email-service` microservice.

 ```sh

 # Internal command used during the Docker build stage